Spain targets Africa in boost of diplomatic, business ties - WTMJ

 Prime Minister Pedro Sánchez said he wanted to “turn this decade … into the decade of Spain in Africa.”

-Sánchez unveiled his “Africa Focus 2023” plan at a formal event in Madrid attended by the President of Ghana, Nana Auko-Addo, the foreign ministers of Ghana and Senegal, Kenya’s head of trade, and the president of the African Development Bank, Akinwumi Adesina.
+Sánchez unveiled his “Africa Focus 2023” plan at an event in Madrid attended by Ghana’s president, Nana Akufo-Addo, the foreign ministers of Ghana and Senegal, Kenya’s head of trade, and the president of the African Development Bank, Akinwumi Adesina.

 Spain had few colonial possessions in Africa compared with some other European countries, but Sánchez noted that the continent lies just a couple of dozen kilometers away from the southern Spanish coast.
 He described Spain as “Europe’s southern gateway” for Africa.

-Note: This story has been corrected to show that the spelling of the Ghanaian president’s last name in the third paragraph is Akufo-Addo, not Auko-Addo.